microsoft/botbuilder-python/samples/python_flask/101.corebot-bert-bidaf/README.md

 #### Modify bot configuration for Docker
-To call the out-of-process REST API inside a Docker containerI, the bot configuration is modified.
+To call the out-of-process REST API inside a Docker container, the bot configuration is modified.
 Edit the following file:
 `101.corebot-bert-bidaf/bot/config.py`

 Ensure that the bot configuration is set to serve model predictions remotely by setting `USE_MODEL_RUNTIME_SERVICE` to `True`.